Infection prevention in dentistry BIOL5304

 - Available to Visiting Students: No

-The lectures and seminars will run over a four week block: Semester 1 or 2.
+The lectures and seminars will run over a four week block in Semester 2.

-The aim of the course is to offer participants an opportunity to acquire, critique and integrate relevant basic and applied knowledge in microbiology that underpins the principles of current procedures for preventing spread of infection in clinical environments.
+The aim of the course is to critique and integrate relevant basic and applied knowledge in microbiology that underpins the principles of current policies and processes for preventing spread of infection in clinical environments.

 Intended Learning Outcomes of Course

-On completion of the course the student will be able to:
+On completion of the course, the student will:

 Minimum Requirement for Award of Credits